Cherry Blossom Season in Japan : Best Hanami Spots and 10 Tours

 Higashiyama and Gion in Kyoto

 Mt.
-Fuji and Lake Kawaguchi in Yamanashi Prefecture (central Japan)
+Fuji and Lake Kawaguchi/Lake Ashi in Yamanashi Prefecture (central Japan)

 Mt.
 Fuji and Sakura are both considered to be iconic symbols of Japan, so you can’t just beat the collaboration of the stunning Mt.
 Fuji together with beautiful cherry blossoms in the foreground.

-For capturing picture-perfect photos, you can take VIP Japan Tour’s “Tokyo: Mount Fuji and Lake Kawaguchi Scenic 1-Day Bus Tour” where you can explore the landmarks around Mt.
+For capturing picture-perfect photos, you can take VIP Japan Tour’s “Tokyo: Mt Fuji & Lake Kawaguchico 1-Day Bus Tour” where you can explore the landmarks around Mt.
 Fuji and Lake Kawaguchi (one of the Fuji Five Lakes) with fabulous scenic views as the visits include Arakurayama Sengen Park’s observation deck, Oishi Park to admire the colourful flowers and stunning views of Mt.
 Fuji and Lake Kawaguchi, and also Saiko Iyashi-no-Sato Nenba to stroll around the traditional village with its charming thatched-roof houses.

-This Mt.
-Fuji Sakura Festival and Hakone Coach Tour is offered by Odakyu Fuji Tour, Odakyu Railway Group.
-It’s a great one-day coach tour to visit Mt.
-Fuji World Heritage Centre to learn about the mountain, and enjoy an incredible view of Mt.
-Fuji and Lake Kawaguchi with its beautiful cherry blossoms.
+If you’d like to get back to Tokyo by Shinkanse, Japan Panoramic Tour is offering Mt.
+Fuji and Hakone 1-Day Bus Tour Return by Bullet Train.
+This is a great one-day tour to enjoy an incredible view of Mt.
+Fuji and Lake Ashi with beautiful cherry blossoms.
 You’ll also take a panoramic ropeway ride to Owakudani, a famous volcanic valley in Hakone and see the volcanic activity as well as the striking scenic views.
-(Return by bullet train plan is available.)

 Hirosaki Park/ Hirosaki Castle in Aomori Prefecture (northern Japan)